Ukraine biggest recipient of US aid since WWII – WaPo

 The United States has committed in excess of $60 billion in aid to Ukraine since the beginning of Moscow’s military operation last year, according to the Washington Post.

-A recent analysis has shown that Washington’s various aid packages for Kiev have included $43 billion in direct military aid, making it the US’ biggest investment in an ally since World War II, according to the paper.
+A recent analysis has shown that various US aid packages to Kiev have included $43 billion in direct military aid, making it the US’ biggest investment in a country since World War II, according to the paper.

 “These are off-the-charts numbers,” Michael O’Hanlon of the think tank Brookings Institution told the WP.

-He added that Washington’s financial assistance to Ukraine could only be historically compared to the Marshall Plan – a foreign aid package issued to Western Europe after the end of World War II.
+He added that Washington’s financial assistance to Ukraine could only be historically compared to the Marshall Plan – a US foreign aid package issued to Western Europe after the end of World War II.
 Adjusted for inflation, that initiative funded war recovery efforts to the tune of around $150 billion over three years.

-The paper notes that Washington’s Ukraine aid vastly surpasses the financial support issued to some of the US’ more traditional foreign partners, such as Israel, which was sent $8.6 billion in 2022 and 2023, and the $6.2 billion that was sent to Egypt and Jordan combined during the same period.
+The paper notes that Washington’s aid to Ukraine vastly surpasses the financial support issued to some of the US’ more traditional foreign partners, such as Israel, which was sent $8.6 billion in 2022 and 2023, and the $6.2 billion that was sent to Egypt and Jordan combined during the same period.
 It also significantly eclipses US financial support for Taiwan.

 The US Department of Defense has an annual budget of $1.77 trillion, according to government data.

-Some signs have shown that US support for continued military assistance is weakening as the conflict enters its 18th month.
+Some signs have shown that public support in the US for continued military assistance is weakening as the conflict enters its 18th month.
 Research in June found that 44% of Republicans or right-leaning independents believed that Joe Biden’s administration was spending too much on Ukraine aid.

 However, O’Hanlon pointed out that the US could continue to fund Ukraine indefinitely.
 “We could do it forever,” he said.
 “It’s not economically unsustainable.
 But it’s probably politically unsustainable.”